List of Linux Environment Variables and How to Set Them

 declare

-declare variable
+linux declare variable

-Now that you know how to check Linux environment variables, let’s go into the details of how to set the Linux environment variables
+Now that you know how to check Linux environment variables, let’s go into the details of how to set the Linux environment variables.

 How to Set Environment Variables in Linux?